 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 The name Man Orchid refers to the human shaped lip of the flower which, together with the sepals and petals which form a hood above the lip, gives the flower a strong resemblance to a small human figure.
-The plants grow to around 40cm tall and there are 5-10 basal leaves which are unmarked, but clearly veined.
-The colour of the flowers varies from greenish-bronze to pale yellow and are marked with bronze.
+The plants grow to around 40cm tall and there are 5-10 basal leaves which are unmarked but clearly veined.
+The colour of the flowers varies from greenish-bronze to pale yellow and they are usually marked with bronze.

 The photographs shown on this page were taken in the Algarve in Portugal in early May.
 We have also photographed this wonderful orchid in Crete, the Gargano Peninsula in Italy and in the Lot Valley in France.